Baked Shrimp Scampi

 - Lightly spray a 9”x13” baking dish with cooking spray.
 Spread the pasta evenly into baking dish.
 (Note: If needed, feel free to break pasta in half.)

-- Using a medium mixing bowl, add wine, chicken stock, lemon juice, mustard, onion, garlic and ¼ cup of Parmesan cheese; whisk together until well combined.
+- Using a medium mixing bowl, add wine, chicken stock, lemon juice, mustard, salt, onion, garlic and ¼ cup of Parmesan cheese; whisk together until well combined.
 Pour this mixture over uncooked pasta and stir gently.

 - Cover pan tightly with foil and bake for 20 minutes.